OlivierLD/AllLanguagesScratchPad/src/main/java/SQLITE.md

-# SQLite in the Raspberry Pi
+# SQLite on the Raspberry Pi

 See:
 - <https://pimylifeup.com/raspberry-pi-sqlite/>